esorelle/cell-counter/README.md

-# cell-proliferation-scratch
+# cell-counter
-A scratch repo for ideas, prototypes, and shenanigans related to the cell proliferation project
+A Python library for segmenting and counting proliferating cells.